Classroom Furniture Buying Timeline

 PITFALL: Letting each teacher choose different furniture pieces and colors.
 That may make current teachers happy, but it does not future-proof the furniture, should those teacher(s) leave the school.
 This is where leadership should consider staff input, but ultimately make decisions based on the best long-term interests of the district.

-Finalize P.O.
+STEP TEN: Finalize P.O.
 Homestretch!

 The final step is to finalize and receive board approval (if required) on your furniture list, finishes and cost.
 Then place your P.O., and congratulate your team on a furniture-buying mission accomplished.